MicrosoftDocs/mesh-docs/mesh/avatars-release-notes.md

 This release is published June 21, 2023.

-* Light mode has been added to the Avatars app UI, and it’s automatically applied depending on the Teams UI theme.
+* Light mode is now supported in the UI of the Avatars app.
+It will be automatically applied for users who have this theme selected as the default in their Teams settings.
 * Improved application of makeup and pigmentation for all skin tones.
-* Fixed a bug where some characters failed to render in the Avatars app.
+* Fixed a bug where some text characters failed to render in the Avatars app.
 * Fixed an issue where the avatar’s zoom level would reset when an item filter is applied.

 ## Next steps